nexpy/nexpy/doc/source/pythonshell.rst

  >>> z=np.sin(X)*np.sin(Y)
  >>> a=NXdata(z,[x,y])

-The first positional argument is an NXfield or Numpy array containing the data, while the second is a list containing the axes, again as NXfields or Numpy arrays.
+The first positional argument is an NXfield or numpy array containing the data, while the second is a list containing the axes, again as NXfields or numpy arrays.
 In this example, the names of the arrays have not been defined within an NXfield so default names were assigned::